SEND Information Report

 How does High Well School ensure that all staff are fully equipped to meet the wide ranging needs of individual pupils?

 Class teacher and TAs are supported in providing Quality First Teaching using pre and post assessment testing to identify gaps in learning to allow personalised planning.
 Pupil progress is tracked using Learning Ladders and is analysed half-termly.
 Pupils, parents/carers and all staff are involved in the co-creation of a child’s All About Me Profile to ensure that all adults in the school have up to date information on every pupil and that pupils’/parents/carers understand their responsibilities in relation to their child’s learning and social, emotional & behavioural skills.
-Pupils’ social and emotional development is assessed using the Boxall Profile for Young People and the Emotional Literacy Questionnaire on entry to the school and re-assessed termly to identify areas for development and demonstrate progress.
+Pupils’ social and emotional development is assessed using the Emotional Literacy Questionnaire on entry to the school and re-assessed termly to identify areas for development and demonstrate progress.
 Risk assessments are maintained for all pupils and updated termly or more frequently if required.

 The school has a CPD calendar for the academic year which is linked to the school’s priority areas for development as well as ensuring staff are fully trained to meet the varying and complex needs of the pupils at High Well.